kiwicom/orbit/packages/orbit-components/src/Timeline/README.md

 #### Props

-The table below contains all types of the props in **TimelineStep** component.
+The table below contains all types of the props in the **TimelineStep** component.
+Note that the children's content is supposed to be text content only; correct rendering is not guaranteed when passing other elements.

 | Name         | Type            | Default | Description                                 |
 | :----------- | :-------------- | :------ | :------------------------------------------ |